amirrmonfared/DiscountFinder/README.md

 # WebCrawler

 ## Overview
-The Project we're try to build is a discount finder from every website just with changing the html we want.
+The Project we're try to build is a discount finder from every website just with changing the html tag we want.

 ## Setup local development